davidorban/netsocbook/en/BitGadaa.md

 Normally a social contract like the Gadaa protocol would be written as a constitution.
 As the Gadaa protocol is not written, and events are not properly recorded, the process has to rely on the collective memory of the people, particularly the capacity of elderly experts.
 Keeping track of historical events and agreements reached after lengthy conversations becomes difficult.
 For an external observer, the democratic process might be mistaken for a gerontocracy.

 Beyond a record of history, a practical problem would certainly be conducting Gadaa assemblies at scale.
-It maybe possible for a thousand or so people to make 'decisions by the shade', say sitting by the sacred "oda" tree of the Oromo, but this is impossible for millions of people who may be at different locations.
+It may be possible for a thousand or so people to make 'decisions by the shade', say sitting by the sacred "oda" tree of the Oromo, but this is impossible for millions of people who may be at different locations.

 Before presenting BitGadaa, we ask two questions that it aims to answer.